About the Integrity Helpline

 What if I want to be identified with my report?

-There is a section in the report for identifying yourself, if you wish.
+There is a field in the report for identifying yourself, if you wish.

 Tips & Best Practices